Black Mold Removal

 Black mold problems that are not addressed immediately can quickly spread to and contaminate other areas of your home, compromising its structural integrity and safety.

 Once you know that you have black mold in your home or office, it is crucial to remove it as soon as possible.

-Never attempt to do so yourself as this could result in further contamination and put you at an unnecessary risk of exposure.
+Never attempt to clean black mold yourself, as this could result in further contamination and put you at an unnecessary risk of exposure.
 Contact Mold Busters today — we’re certified black mold removal specialists with 15 years of industry experience.

 What is black mold?

-Due to its toxic nature, it has been linked to severe illness, respiratory disease, and neurological damage as well as many other incapacitating conditions.
+Due to its toxic nature, it has been linked to severe illness, respiratory disease, neurological damage as well as many other incapacitating conditions.

-Black mold often develops in buildings that have been victim to serious water damage or flooding.
-It can be an equally destructive problem in both new and old constructions, leading to a decline in indoor air quality, Sick Building Syndrome and other serious health problems.
+Black mold is common in buildings that have experienced serious water damage or flooding.
+It can be equally destructive in both new and old constructions, leading to compromised structural soundness, a decline in indoor air quality, Sick Building Syndrome and other serious health problems.

-In fact, industry professionals often refer to black mold as the invisible killer because people usually have no clue that they have a problem until they start to experience debilitating symptoms and a decline in their health.
+In fact, industry professionals often refer to black mold as the invisible killer or silent killer because people usually have no clue that they have a black mold problem until they start to experience severe, persistent and debilitating symptoms.

 Signs of black mold

 It’s not always easy, or even possible, to tell if a building is contaminated with black mold.
 In fact, airborne mold spores are so tiny that you don’t even know they’re there, often hiding in tight or inaccessible spaces such as behind walls, underneath flooring, and in attics.